General enquiries: 0800 326 5559

 • Changing themselves to suit their partner’s preferences

-• Selecting inappropriate partners who can not provide long-term intimacy
+• Selecting inappropriate partners who cannot provide long-term intimacy

 • Compulsively returning to previous relationships, even if they were unhealthy